zenodeapp/substitution-matrices/README.md

 Before we populate our freshly deployed CRUD, we'll have to make a couple changes to our [zenode.config.js](/zenode.config.js)-file.

 ### 4. zenode.config.js
 This is where most of the personalization/customization for contract deployment/filling takes place.
 For `substitution-matrices` this config file particularly deals with storing the pathnames for the alphabets and matrices and which of those should be inserted into or deleted from the deployed CRUD.
-Read more about alphabets and matrices in sub-section 4.2.
+Read more about alphabets and matrices in [5 Alphabets and Matrices](#5-alphabets-and-matrices).

 #### 4.1 Configuration
 ##### 4.1.1 Add contract address